brandur/sorg/content/nanoglyphs/048-llms.md

 Follow LLM-mania to its logical conclusion and you get to developers maintaining a black box for which they have only a vague understanding of what's inside.
 Changes are made by the LLM.
 When there's a bug present, the LLM troubleshoots.

 It won't be long before there's no other choice.
 If you stop walking, you lose muscle mass.
 If you stop talking, you become inarticulate.
-If you stop coding and debugging, it won't be long before those skills are gone.
+If you stop coding and debugging, those skills will atrophy just the same.

 Now, go further.
 What about the generation of up and coming developers who never even experienced the pre-LLM world?
 They never develop any specific coding skills, and are only vaguely aware of names like "Go", "Tailwind", and "React" as their LLM builds finished products using these mysterious building blocks.

 Does it matter?
 I'd like to think it does, that artisanal code that's fully comprehensible to a human, and a human who fully understands their code will produce a better operations and product experience.
 When I described this to a friend recently he countered, "you know, people said the same thing about compilers when they first came out".

 Two questions.
 The most obvious one: in a couple years, will any human still write code?
-The more existential one: in a couple years, will any human bother _reading_ code?
+The more existential one: by then, will any human bother _reading_ code?

 ---